$0 Egypt → UAE Employment Visa Guide — Quick-Start Checklist

 This is the question most Egyptian applicants are reluctant to ask, but it is important to understand the framework before you go.

-Active tuberculosis: If the chest X-ray shows signs of active pulmonary tuberculosis, the applicant will be required to undergo treatment before residency can be issued.
-The UAE may allow supervised treatment in-country in some cases, or may require the applicant to return to Egypt for treatment and re-apply after clearance.
+Active tuberculosis: If the chest X-ray shows signs of active pulmonary tuberculosis, the applicant may need treatment, deferment, or to return to Egypt before residency can be issued.
 The specific outcome depends on the emirate's health authority and the severity of the case.

 Latent tuberculosis (LTBI) — non-contagious: A positive TB test result indicating past exposure (latent TB) without active disease is treated differently from active TB.
-In many cases, latent TB with a clear chest X-ray does not result in deportation.
-The medical fitness centre's radiologist and the health authority make this determination.
+The medical fitness centre's radiologist and the health authority determine the result and any immigration consequence; do not assume that a clear chest X-ray guarantees a particular outcome.

-Hepatitis B or C: Results are assessed by the health authority medical team.
-Hepatitis B carriers who are not in an acute or highly contagious state are often cleared for non-healthcare residency visas.
-Healthcare workers face stricter standards due to patient safety considerations.
-If you are a physician or nurse with a Hepatitis B or C status, consult with a UAE-based healthcare licensing adviser before applying.
+Hepatitis B or C: Results are assessed under the current health-authority and profession-specific rules.
+Healthcare workers may face additional professional requirements.
+If you are a physician or nurse with a Hepatitis B or C status, confirm the applicable rule with the authorised centre and licensing authority before applying.

 Practical Advice for Egyptian Professionals